Investigating Retrieval-Augmented Generation Systems on Unanswerable, Uncheatable, Realistic, Multi-hop Queries: Method

 \textbf{Step II.} To collect relevant information that is likely beyond the given corpus and training data cutoff date for retrieval-augmented LLMs, we next crawl the $N_{e}$ most related recent articles for each topic from the external sources Google News \cite{news}, bioRxiv \cite{bio}, chemRxiv \cite{chem}, medRxiv \cite{med}, arXiv \cite{arxiv}, and PubMed \cite{pubmed}.

 \textbf{Step III.} The externally sourced articles are then used to generate queries that are either \textit{fully} unanswerable (relevant information is not found in $D$, only in the externally sourced documents) or \textit{partially} unanswerable (relevant information is in $D$, but at least one key fact or detail required to provide a complete and correct answer is absent).

 To do so, we first split each gold article and each external article into 1,024-token chunks via LangChain \cite{langchain}, tracking for each chunk its source, URL, associated topic keyphrase, and associated request.
 Chunks are filtered for relevance to the topic and request via a binary LLM judgment.
-We then construct the set of all possible groups of 2-6 chunks such that at least one externally sourced chunk is in each group.
+We then construct the set of all possible groups of 2-6 chunks such that between 1-5 externally sourced chunks are in each group.
 As this set may be overly large in practice, we place a limit $N_c$ on the number of contexts that are created for each total number of chunks and each ratio of external:gold chunks.

-To obtain seed queries, we prompt a strong generator LLM to systematically create up to 10 multi-hop QA pairs using each multi-chunk context,\footnote{We found that QA generation with multi-chunk contexts was more fruitful than with extracted claims \cite{multihoprag} or entity-relation triplets \cite{factcg} from document chunks.} making sure information is leveraged across chunk boundaries.
+To obtain seed queries, we prompt a strong generator LLM to systematically create up to 10 multi-hop QA pairs using each multi-chunk context,\footnote{While some works explore QA generation over extracted claims \cite{multihoprag} or entity-relation triplets \cite{factcg} from chunks, we found direct use of chunks to be more fruitful.} making sure information is leveraged across chunk boundaries.
 For fully unanswerable queries we require all chunks in a context to be externally sourced; for partially unanswerable queries we require at least one gold chunk.
-We ensure diverse task formulations by adapting prompts from prior work in multi-document QA generation \cite{mdcure,longcite}.
+Systematicity and diversity of resulting task formulations are ensured by adapting prompts from prior multi-document QA pipelines \cite{mdcure,longcite}.

 \textbf{Step IV.} The unanswerability of each seed question is verified as in UAEval4RAG \cite{uaeval4rag}: each question is used to retrieve the top 10 relevant chunks from the original corpus $D$, and LLM judgment is used to verify these chunks cannot answer the question.
 QA pairs that pass this verification are retained.